sim-taa/authentication/README.md

 and the `[POST] /api/auth/login` endpoint to get a token (NOTE: REQUIRE `jsonwebtoken` - in the router(?)).

+Note: no middleware needed to complete jokes router(?)

 We also need to make sure nobody without the token can call `[GET] /api/jokes` and gain access to our dad jokes.
 NOTE: WRITE A MIDDLEWARE TO DO THIS.
 See MVP(2)

 We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.